Theoretical guarantees for lifted samplers: MH and lifted algorithms: A general definition and comparison

-where the second equality holds provided that $P$ is $\pi$-reversible and $\pi(f^2) < \infty$ \citep[Theorem 4]{10.1214/ECP.v12-1336}.
-A standard route to compare the asymptotic variances of MCMC estimators produced by two different samplers (e.g., $P_{\lifted}$ and $P_{\MH}$) is by establishing a Peskun-type ordering \citep{peskun1973optimum, tierney1998note} between the Markov kernels.
+A standard route to compare the asymptotic variances of MCMC estimators produced by two different samplers (e.g., $P_{\lifted}$ and $P_{\MH}$) is by establishing a Peskun-type ordering between the Markov kernels.
 In our context, a challenge is that $P_{\lifted}$ and $P_{\MH}$ are not defined on the same state-space and thus cannot be ordered.
-The strategy proposed by \cite{andrieu2021peskun} to compare the asymptotic variances is to see $P_{\rev}$ as a Markov kernel that can also be defined on the extended state-space $\Xset \times \{-1, +1\}$ and to consider only estimators of expectations of functions of $\bX \sim \pi$.
+As mentioned in \autoref{sec:intro}, Theorem 7 in \cite{andrieu2021peskun} allows to compare $P_{\lifted}$ with a $\pi$-reversible kernel corresponding to the version of $P_{\lifted}$ which resamples the direction variable at the beginning of each iteration.
+In our analysis, $P_{\rev}$ plays the role of this $\pi$-reversible kernel.
+In Theorem 7 in \cite{andrieu2021peskun}, $P_{\rev}$ is seen as a Markov kernel that can also be defined on the extended state-space $\Xset \times \{-1, +1\}$ and only estimators of expectations of functions of $X \sim \pi$ are considered.
 When focusing on functions $f$ of solely the first argument, extending the state-space to include the direction variable in $P_{\rev}$ is superfluous.
-Let us be more specific and consider such a function $f: \Xset \times \{-1, +1\} \rightarrow \re$ with $f(\bx, \nu) = g(\bx)$.
-For such a function $f$, the asymptotic variance of an estimator produced by $P_{\rev}$, but when the latter is defined on the extended state-space, is equivalent to the asymptotic variance for $g$ of an estimator produced by $P_{\rev}$ defined on $\Xset$ (as in \autoref{sec:MH_rev}).
-The kernel $P_{\rev}$ is thus used as an intermediate kernel through which comparison of the asymptotic variances of $P_{\MH}$ and $P_{\lifted}$ is possible.
+Let us be more specific and consider such a function $f: \Xset \times \{-1, +1\} \rightarrow \re$ with $f(x, \nu) = g(x)$.
+For such a function $f$, the asymptotic variance of an estimator produced by $P_{\rev}$, but when the latter is defined on the extended state-space, is equivalent to the asymptotic variance for $g$ of an estimator produced by $P_{\rev}$ defined on $\Xset$ (as in \autoref{sec:general_auxiliary}).
+The kernel $P_{\rev}$ is thus used as an intermediate kernel through which comparison of the asymptotic variances of the MCMC estimators associated with $P_{\MH}$ and $P_{\lifted}$ is possible.
 With an abuse of notation, we will use $f$ to denote both a function acting on $\Xset \times \{-1, +1\}$ of solely the first argument and a function acting on $\Xset$.
+Only such functions acting on $\Xset \times \{-1, +1\}$ of solely the first argument will be considered in the following.